 When your car starts to look dull

 Quality cars can last for decades if you maintain or service them well.
-But if your car has been with you for a long time, you might eventually tire of its colour and want something different.
+But if your car has been with you for a long time, you might eventually tire of its color and want something different.
 Car respraying is an excellent way to make your vehicle seem brand-new again.
 It can even make vintage cars look like their modern counterparts!

-How to prep a car for paint
+How to prep a car for painting

 To ensure a successful paint job, preparing well is essential.
 Impulsively deciding to have your car painted without reviewing the state of your vehicle could affect the quality of the paint job.
 If you're not sure what to check, here are some pointers: